glennon/github-workflows/README.md

-# github-workflows
+# GitHub Workflows
-self-documenting my Github / version control workflows
+The plan is to document my various Github / version control workflows.